lczupryn/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

     * Build a base image containing just the product
     * Build a application docker image containing the application archive
     * Build a cluster monitor docker image
-    * Run basic system test case in docker
+    * Run basic system test to validate configuration
 * If docker is not installed -
     * Run basic system test cases natively